codenotary/immudb4j/README.md

     </dependency>
 ```

-with Gradle:
+if using `Gradle`:
 ```groovy
     compile 'io.codenotary:immudb4j:0.1.3'
 ```

-immudb4j is currently hosted in [Github Packages].
+Note: immudb4j is currently hosted in [Github Packages].

 [Github Packages]: https://docs.github.com/en/packages

-immudb4j Github Package repository needs to be included with authentication.
+Thus `immudb4j Github Package repository` needs to be included with authentication.
-When using maven it means to include immudb4j Github Package in your .m2/settings.xml
+When using maven it means to include immudb4j Github Package in your `~/.m2/settings.xml`
 file.
 See "Configuring Apache Maven for use with GitHub Packages"
 and "Configuring Gradle for use with GitHub Packages" at [Github Packages].